ShreyashRajgire/ShreyashRajgire/README.md

 ###

-<p align="left">I am Shreyash Rajgire😃.
+<h4 align="left">I am Shreyash Rajgire😃.
 I am from Nagpur, Maharashtra and currently doing my MBA from  Department of Business Economics 🏫.
-I love to explore and learn about new things.</p>
+I love to explore and learn about new things.</h4>

 ###